quicwg/base-drafts/draft-ietf-quic-transport.md

 * New connection IDs are sent in NEW_CONNECTION_ID frames and retransmitted if the packet containing them is lost.
-Likewise, retired connection IDs are sent in CONNECTION_ID_FINISHED frames and retransmitted if the packet containing them is lost.
+Likewise, retired connection IDs are sent in RETIRE_CONNECTION_ID frames and retransmitted if the packet containing them is lost.

 * PADDING frames contain no information, so lost PADDING frames do not require